 Although the splendor of the Sutro mansion is long gone, the founders of the Cliff House and other local businesses have faithfully restored and updated the interiors of their townhouses in the area.
 The houses lining the West side of 47th Avenue have been nicknamed “the Nine Painted Ladies” of Sutro Heights, counterparts of the more famous Victorians on Alamo Square.
 Tech titans hoping to turn these classics into mega-mansions have run up against a united front of neighbors determined not to have extra stories or additions spoil the symmetry of the architecture.
 Each house seems to have a personality of its own.
 Past residents have included one of the Mitchell Brothers, who made their fortunes from San Francisco’s infamous X-rated O’Farrell Theater.

 Just to the south along the coastline, the former location of Playland at the Beach has been replaced by condos and townhomes.
 The amusement park closed in 1972 and fell into seedy disrepair until developers moved in.
 The neighborhood coalition succeeded in preserving a land parcel at the foot of Sutro Heights Park as natural habitat.
 The official National Park Service map warns that swimming on Ocean Beach is NOT recommended, due to strong currents and frigid water temperatures.
 That doesn’t stop lots of people from spreading out their picnic blankets on the sand.

 Eating and Shopping

-If you don’t have time to get to the wine region, you can find the best of California vintages at Wine Impression on California Street in Laurel Village.
+If you don’t have time to get to the wine region, you can find the best of California vintages at Wine Impression at 3461 California Street in Laurel Village.
 Raymond, one of the partners who’ve been selling wine here for 27 years, will help you find a bottle that exactly suits your taste.
 The flamingo mural dates back to the original shop in 1949.
 If you’ve ever wondered where tech zillionaires shop, it’s probably along this row of essential shops where the produce, meat and fish on display at Bryan’s look too perfect to be real.